thuanvh/thuanvh.github.io/_posts/2020-02-13-ai-model-deployment.markdown

 tags: []
 permalink: "/2020/02/13/ai-model-deployment/"
 ---
-Create queue services:
+# Create queue services:

 Create a queue service including 3 task:
-*Add job to queue
+* Add job to queue

+First query is just register a job.
+The job will be added into a queue in server.
-*Check job status
+* Check job status

+Client will frequently check status of the registered job.
-*Process job
+* Process job

+Server will process jobs, when a job is finished.
+Client will do next step.

-Using MLQ
+# Using MLQ

 <https://towardsdatascience.com/there-are-two-very-different-ways-to-deploy-ml-models-heres-both-ce2e97c7b9b1>